-How Applying for Two Credit Cards Affects Your Credit Score
+How Does Applying for 2 Credit Cards Affect Your Credit Score?

 Your Credit Score

-Your credit score is what lenders and other parties use to find out if they should grant you credit.
-The credit score is used if you apply for a credit card or a loan.
-It may also be used by potential landlords or mortgage companies.
+Your credit score is viewed when you apply for a credit card or loan.
+Lenders and other parties use your credit score to decide if they should grant you credit.
+It may also be used by potential landlords, car insurance companies, and even employers.
 There are five components of your credit score:

 - Payment history

 - New credit

 Applying for multiple credit cards primarily affects the new credit score factor.
 This is because applying for credit signifies that you are considering taking on new debt.
 Once you receive one or more new credit cards, other credit score factors, including credit utilization, will also be impacted.